-There was a certain amount of competiveness between drivers too and some playful overtaking and jostling for position took place whenever an opportunity arose.
+There was a certain amount of competitiveness between drivers too and some playful overtaking and jostling for position took place when any opportunity arose.
 This probably had something to do with needing to rid ourselves of the excess adrenalin from the F1 earlier in the day.
 Though not sure whether a 0 to 60 time of never increased or decreased the excitement.

 It was a cross between the ‘Gumball Rally’ and the ‘Italian Job’ but even so I still felt like hollering “We have a convoy” at the top of my voice.

-There is an additional aspect to the tour which is both interesting and a little disturbing; it is basically a pub crawl and the first one I’ve done in cars!
-Visiting some cool bars which sold the appropriate local beer and having our starter, main course and dessert at different locations on the route.
+There is another side to the tour which is both interesting and a little disturbing; it is basically a pub crawl and the first one I’ve done in cars!
+Visiting some cool bars which sold the local beer and having our starter, main course and dessert at different locations on the route.

 Our al fresco main course was especially impressive served on a hill overlooking the port.
 The industrial view of the harbour area all lit up was strangely attractive but just walking up to our candlelit table had most of us catching our breath.

 The little cars have an infectious ‘feel good’ factor and our convoy received cheers and was photographed as we passed through the districts, especially Las Rambles.
 This adds even more fun to the tour as it is a ‘smile and high-five’ crawl.
 It is doubtful that celebrities driving Ferraris or Lamborghinis would get so much attention.

 An especially fun moment was going a few times around a roundabout sounding the sorry excuses for horns which noticeably slowed the cars.
 I wanted to buy a case of beer and just keep driving around it for several hours.
 We all finished the tour with beaming smiles brighter than the headlights of our cars.